-- information that demonstrates that the chemical is an inorganic chemical, or - information that demonstrates that the chemical has a high molecular weight, or - information that demonstrates that the chemical is a high molecular weight polymer with: - < 25% low molecular weight oligomeric species < 1,000 g/mol - o < 10% low molecular weight oligomeric species < 500 g/mol, or - information that demonstrates that the chemical has a solubility in water that is 5 g/L, measured following an acceptable test guideline for water solubility, or - information that demonstrates that the chemical is a gas that is not expected to partition to the aquatic compartment, or - if the chemical is not a highly branched organic chemical40 a test result from a study on the chemical or suitable read across information, conducted following an acceptable test guideline for ready biodegradability, which meets at least one of the following degradation pass levels during the period specified in the test method: - o tests based on dissolved organic carbon (DOC) ≥ 70% DOC removal, or - tests based on carbon dioxide generation ≥ 60% theoretical carbon dioxide, or - o tests based on oxygen depletion ≥ 60% theoretical oxygen demand, or - a test result from a study on the chemical, conducted following an acceptable test guideline for ready biodegradability, which meets at least one of the following degradation pass levels during the period specified in the test method: - o tests based on dissolved organic carbon (DOC) ≥ 70% DOC removal, or - tests based on carbon dioxide generation ≥ 60% theoretical carbon dioxide, or - o tests based on oxygen depletion ≥ 60% theoretical oxygen demand, or - a measured value from a study on the chemical or from suitable read-across information, conducted following an acceptable test guideline for partition coefficient, for which log Kow < 4.0, or - a suitable in silico prediction for partition coefficient of the chemical using KOWWIN on the chemical for log Kow < 4.0 (that is not negated by a measured log Kow), or - a test result from an in vivo study on the chemical or from suitable read-across information, conducted following an acceptable test guideline for bioconcentration, for which the BCF < 500, or
+- information that demonstrates that the chemical is an inorganic chemical, or - information that demonstrates that the chemical has a high molecular weight, or - information that demonstrates that the chemical is a high molecular weight polymer with: - < 25% low molecular weight oligomeric species <1,000g/mol - o <10% low molecular weight oligomeric species <500g/mol, or - information that demonstrates that the chemical has a solubility in water that is >5g/L, measured following an acceptable test guideline for water solubility, or - information that demonstrates that the chemical is a gas that is not expected to partition to the aquatic compartment, or - if the chemical is not a highly branched organic chemical 16 a test result from a study on the chemical or suitable read across information, conducted following an acceptable test guideline for ready biodegradability, which meets at least one of the following degradation pass levels during the period specified in the test method: - o tests based on dissolved organic carbon (DOC) ≥ 70% DOC removal, or - tests based on carbon dioxide generation ≥ 60% theoretical carbon dioxide, or - o tests based on oxygen depletion ≥ 60% theoretical oxygen demand, or - a test result from a study on the chemical, conducted following an acceptable test guideline for ready biodegradability, which meets at least one of the following degradation pass levels during the period specified in the test method: - o tests based on dissolved organic carbon (DOC) ≥ 70% DOC removal, or - tests based on carbon dioxide generation ≥ 60% theoretical carbon dioxide, or - o tests based on oxygen depletion ≥ 60% theoretical oxygen demand, or - a measured value from a study on the chemical or from suitable read-across information, conducted following an acceptable test guideline for partition coefficient, for which log Kow <4.0, or - a suitable in silico prediction for partition coefficient of the chemical using KOWWIN on the chemical for log Kow < 4.0 (that is not negated by a measured log Kow), or - a test result from an in vivo study on the chemical or from suitable read-across information, conducted following an acceptable test guideline for bioconcentration, for which the BCF <500, or - a test result from an in vivo study on the chemical or from suitable read-across information, conducted following an acceptable test guideline for bioaccumulation, for which the BAF <500.

-40 If the chemical is a highly branched organic chemical, in silico predictions and read across information cannot be used to demonstrate that the chemical does not have the bioaccumulation potential hazard characteristic - only studies on the chemical itself, as described in the next dot point, are acceptable.
+16 If the chemical is a highly branched organic chemical, in silico predictions and read across information cannot be used to demonstrate that the chemical does not have the bioaccumulation potential hazard characteristic - only studies on the chemical itself, as described in the next dot point, are acceptable.